If you are a Joomla user or developer, chances are you know the name NoNumber for their incredible collection of Joomla extensions.

 After a failed attempt at network administration, I learned I really liked web development.
 After having learned the basics and made my first couple of websites, I started attending a multimedia course (never finished it).
 Got a job in web development (using ColdFusion… argh!).
 And messed around with Joomla in my spare time.

 I had to make a website for my church back in 2005.
 I had taught myself enough HTML and CSS to get around but had not done much with PHP at all.
-But I needed to create a website with a login part and ability to create pages.
+But I needed to create a website with a login part and the ability to create pages.
 So I decided to learn PHP and how to code these things.

 In my hunt on Google for information on PHP and creating logins and databases, I came across something called CMS’s.
 These things already did what I needed, so great!